Kamado’s are hands-down a great barbecue. They’re versatile, durable and make some darn good food. But, they’re pretty pricey…

 - Ash tool

-Above that, you’ve got rust-resistant stainless steel grates.
+Above that, you’ve got rust-resistant stainless steel grates to cook on.
 They’re easy to clean and ultra-durable.
-But, the Classic I also comes with the two-tiered Divide and Conquer Cooking System.

 Giving the Classic I a tight seal, it’s got a felt gasket.
 It’s not as good as the mesh fiberglass one of the II and III ranges (it’ll need replacing before one of those would).
 But, it still does a decent job of holding in the heat and smoke and is similar to what you’d find on other kamados anyway.